 I also investigate how to support teachers’ real-time orchestration of learning.
 I have developed interventions that draw teachers more deeply into the learning process as active facilitators.
 Using data mining and intelligent software agents, I have designed supports that help teachers understand the state of the class at the individual, small group, and whole class levels; to orchestrate the flow of activities; and to know where and when they are needed at critical moments in students’ learning.
 With a focus on tablet and mobile applications, I am working to push the boundaries of design for real-time supports across formal and informal environments.

-Currently, I am a learning research scientist with the App Inventor team at MIT’s Center for Mobile Learning.
+Prior to joining UIUC, I was a learning research scientist with the App Inventor team at MIT’s Center for Mobile Learning.
 I earned my PhD in Curriculum, Teaching, and Learning (OISE) and my Masters from the Faculty of information (iSchool) at the University of Toronto.
 Prior to joining MIT, I was a post-doctoral scholar at the Wisconsin Institute for Discovery and the Complex Play Lab at the University of Wisconsin–Madison.
 I also serve on the technology committees for the International Society of the Learning Sciences (ISLS) and the Network of Academic Programs in the Learning Sciences (NAPLeS) and am a founding organizer of the New England Learning Scientists organization.

 I’m also an avid tinkerer, builder, and maker – often working with Arduino and other tangible and embodied technologies to investigate their impact in both education and our everyday lives.